kjappelbaum/compmat_resources/docs/coding.rst

 Using tunneling
 ***************
-Add the following lines to your submission script
+Add the following lines to your submission script (in this case setting a password is really useful)

 ::

     unset XDG_RUNTIME_DIR
     NODEIP=$(hostname -i)
     NODEPORT=$(( shuf -i 8888-9999 -n 1))